coderasha/NFT-Borrowing-and-Lending/README.md

 deploying "AssetManager": deployed at 0x997036a4DC288C7d0C7C570e61dCdb54F0a3d6B2 with 1183551 gas reusing "MockERC20" at 0xd8f50554055Be0276fa29F40Fb3227FE96B5D6c2
 deploying "TribeOne": deployed at 0xeaB917ADb2DD2988D4F62637AB1e6010601252dd with 3796318 gas

+### Our TODO list
+- TribeOne.sol / approveLoan() function Line 236.
+  We should consider the edge case when _loan.fundAmount > _amount.
+It can be happened when there's a big fluctuation in Crypto or NFT marketplace

+- How to manage signers of MultiSigWallet

+- Line 183
+  require(_loanCurrency != _collateralCurrency, "TribeOne: Wrong assets");